larryhastings/big/README.md

   nested class hierarchies, by giving you a place to store references to base classes you can access later.
   Very useful with [`BoundInnerClass`](#boundinnerclasscls)!
-* `big.time.timestamp_human` now prints the timezone.
+* The string returned by `big.time.timestamp_human` now includes the timezone, using the local timezone by default.
-  Also, if you want it to use a specific timezone, you can specify a `datetime.timezone` object via the new `tzinfo` keyword-only parameter.
+  If you want to override that and use a specific timezone, you can pass in a `datetime.timezone` object via the new `tzinfo` keyword-only parameter.
 * Added support for Python 3.14, mainly to support t-strings:
   * `python_delimiters` now recognizes all the new string prefixes containing `t` (or `T`).